Skip to content

 Note

 Streaming retries only apply to connection failures that occur before the first token is received.
-After streaming has started, any errors will be passed through.
+Once streaming has started, the retry logic is disabled.
+If an error occurs during streaming, the operation is terminated.

 Retry with prompt executors

-When working with prompt executors, you can wrap the underlying LLM client with a retry mechanism before creating the executor.
+When working with prompt executors, you can wrap the underlying LLM client with a retry mechanism before creating the executor in both Kotlin and Java.
 To learn more about prompt executors, see Prompt executors.

 // Single provider executor with retry